tschaible/sonar-android/README.md

 	-> lint-rxx.jar
 	-> lint-api-rxx.jar
 	-> lint-checks-rxx.jar
- - Copy the install_lint_r17_in_maven.bat in a new one named install_lint_rxx_in_maven.bat
+ - Copy the install_lint_rxx_in_maven.bat in a new one named install_lint_rxx_in_maven.bat
- - Adapt the install_lint_rx_in_maven.bat and launch it.
+ - Adapt the install_lint_rxx_in_maven.bat and launch it.
+ - Add AndroidLintProfileGenerator.jar in sonar-android/scripts
+You can download this JAR at this link:  <a href="https://github.com/tbores/AndroidLint_SonarProfileGenerator" title="Link to the AndroidLint_SonarProfilegenerator repository">AndroidLint_SonarProfileGenerator</a>
  - Run generate_rules_and_profile.bat to generate the new version for resources:
 	-> src\main\resources\org\sonar\plugins\android\lint\rules.txt
 	-> src\main\resources\org\sonar\plugins\android\lint\profile-android-lint.xml
- - Change the build properties of the project to point to the new version of jar file in maven
+ - Update the Java Build Path properties of the project to point to the new version of jar files
  - Adapt the source code to the new version of android-lint